Spring into Savings Special 2025 – Book a Wenkchemna Wing Queen Room for spring 2025 and receive preferred rates on multiple-night stays LEARN MORE

 MORAINE LAKE AND MORE!

+There are plenty of activities to do during your stay.
 Canoeing Moraine Lake and hiking the surrounding trails are the must-do’s when staying at our Lodge, but Banff National Park offers numerous breathtaking trails and activities each providing a truly unique experience.

 You may wish to explore outside Moraine Lake and venture into the beauty of the Park.
 You can select from a wide range of companies each offering Rocky Mountain activities including horseback riding, snow coaches, gondolas, river rafts and helicopters.
-All these activities combine both a unique adventure experience with the opportunity to learn about this distinctive World Heritage Site.
+All these activities combine a unique adventure experience with the opportunity to learn about this distinctive World Heritage Site.

 Canoeing on Moraine Lake